Offered On Campus in Tucson

 Dissertation (minimum 18 units)

 Admission Criteria Biostatistics PhD Program: Students with a prior MS degree in Biostatistics or Statistics are eligible for admission into the Biostatistics PhD program.
-Students who enter the Biostatistics PhD program after completion of an MS degree from MEZCOPH, may use 23 units towards the Doctorate in Biostatistics (PhD).
+Students who enter the Biostatistics PhD program after completion of an MS/MPH degree from MEZCOPH, may use 23 units towards the Doctorate in Biostatistics (PhD).
 They will be allowed to substitute more advanced courses for any required courses already completed.

 Total Minimum Credit Requirements = 74 units